ISO53/E-Commerce-Website-Backend-and-Fronted/README.md

  - Last Steps
    - Run the `perfume/src/main/java/PerfumeApplication.java` file.
-   - Open any .html file in the web file (preferably home.html).
+   - Open any .html file in the web folder (preferably home.html).
    - Enjoy!

 > *The server will run on localhost `port:8080` you can change this in application.properties file.
 Keep in mind that if you change this you need to change the ports in all javascript files.*